How Long Does It Take to Build Credit?

 Lenders look to your credit history to analyze whether you are a trustworthy borrower.
 Each positive item on your credit report adds to the foundation that your credit history builds, providing more assurance to lenders and bureaus that you are a responsible borrower.
 The longer your positive credit history, the more creditworthy you appear to lenders and credit bureaus.

-Building a long and positive credit history doesn’t happen overnight; It’s a marathon.
+Building a long and positive credit history doesn’t happen overnight.
 Even if you have a shorter credit history, it’s better than none.
 By starting early and making sound financial choices, you set yourself up for a stronger credit history that will grow in value as you progress through your financial journey.

 A Mix of Credit Types